RTEMS/rtems-docs/posix_users/files_and_directory.rst

 It should be a combination (using bitwise OR) of one of the file types listed below and the permissions for the new node.

-The permissions are modified by the process’s ``umask`` in the usual way: the permissions of the created node are ``(mode & ~umask)``.
+The permissions are modified by the process's ``umask`` in the usual way: the permissions of the created node are ``(mode & ~umask)``.

 The file type should be one of ``S_IFREG``, ``S_IFCHR``, ``S_IFBLK`` and``S_IFIFO`` to specify a normal file (which will be created empty), character